banjocat/website-in-bash/README.md

 ### Limitations
 * Text only
-* Only handle 1 connection at a time
+* Blocks until connection is complete

 ### To start
 ```